typelevel/doobie/doc/src/main/tut/04-Selecting.md

 )
 ```

 We will be playing with the `country` table, shown here for reference.
+If you don't have the `world` database set up, go back to the [Introduction](01-Introduction.html) for instructions.

 ```sql
 CREATE TABLE country (